 Individuals have also achieved success in the County competitions and both playing sections can boast of several "badged" members and The West Surrey Bowling Association Champion of Champions was won in 2000.

-For more information about joining Ashtead Bowling Club please go to the Contacts tab at the top of the home page and contact either Mike Bradford, Jenny Williams or one of the two captains; they will take it from there.
+For more information about joining Ashtead Bowling Club please go to the Contacts tab at the top of the home page.